 >>> Click here to grab this coffee recipes e-book completely FREE!

 If you’re as excited about coffee recipes as we are, head over to our recipes library here.
-And if it’s the boozy nature of this drink that’s getting you excited – hold onto your panties; here’s our ultimate list of coffee cocktails – right here.
+And if it’s the boozy nature of this drink that’s getting you excited – here’s our ultimate list of coffee cocktails – right here.

-For a smoother flavour, Jim Murray, author of The Whiskey Bible, names Paddy whiskey as “one of the softest of all Ireland’s whiskeys.”
+For a smoother flavor, Jim Murray, author of The Whiskey Bible, names Paddy whiskey as “one of the softest of all Ireland’s whiskeys.”
 (5)